Method statements are hugely important in the construction industry and can ensure that all tasks are completed safely and efficiently.

 Risk assessments and method statements go hand in hand.
 If you’ve worked in construction, you may know the combined name RAMS - Risk Assessment Method Statement.

 Both documents are used to improve the health and safety of the construction site, but they are different documents.
-Risk assessments are required to assess the risks and hazards involved in construction projects and should include information on how risk could be mitigated.
+Risk assessments are required to assess the safety risks and hazards involved in construction projects and should include information on how risk could be mitigated.

 However, method statements are typically more detailed, including more information about the tasks and the site.
 Method statements expand on the potential risks, including information on how, when, where, and why health and safety measures should be included in the project - referencing timescales.